+APPROACH

-APPROACH OBJECTIVES Streamlining and increasing the usability of the EU DNSH criteria is a priority for the UK government and a key focus for Workstream 2: 'Usability and Data' of the Green Technical Advisory Group (GTAG).
-Done right, streamlining and increasing the usability of DNSH will support the UK in achieving the objectives set out in the Green Finance Strategy.
+Streamlining and increasing the usability of the EU DNSH criteria is a priority for the UK government and a key focus for Workstream 2: 'Usability and Data' of the Green Technical Advisory Group (GTAG).

 This workstream developed an evidence-based and high-level roadmap to inform recommendations to Government on how best to realise the 'adopt some, revise some' approach to streamlining and increasing the usability of EU DNSH criteria.
-This evidence-based report was informed by: Key success factors include: ✓ Fundamental principle of DNSH is understood by the market. ✓ DNSH criteria can be understood, measured, and evidenced. ✓ DNSH criteria are robust, logical and rooted in best practice.
-Detailed assessment of EU DNSH criteria against a bespoke scorecard.
+This evidence-based report was informed by:

-- Review of broader design challenges associated with DNSH.
-Market testing with key end users and strategic integration stakeholders. - Review of international approaches to DNSH.
+- Detailed assessment of EU DNSH criteria against a bespoke scorecard. - Review of broader design challenges associated with DNSH. - Market testing with key end users and strategic integration stakeholders. - Review of international approaches to DNSH.